Fetz/reads/techRadar.md

 In this file I will record things that I'm using or that I want to use, or that I want to keep an Eye.
 This list by no means is complete, but is something that I will thrive for.

+Maybe when I have time I should create an automatically a google spreadsheet, so I can add to https://www.thoughtworks.com/radar/how-to-byor

 Ratings:
 - Adopt - Things that I'm using regularly
 - Trial - Things that I'm trying and experimenting